OpenNebula/addon-storpool/README.md

 1. tested only with the KVM hypervisor
 1. no support for VM snapshot because it is handled internally by libvirt
-1. reported free/used/total space when used for SUSTEM datastore is not propper because the volatile disks and the context image are expected to be files instead of a block device.
+1. reported free/used/total space when used for SYSTEM datastore is not propper because the volatile disks and the context image are expected to be files instead of a block device.
 Extra external monitoring of space usage should be implemented.

 ## Installation